Chart Color Schemes

 Reservoir displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Reservoir's dwelling structure, as per the latest Census, consisted of 63.2% houses and 36.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 60.2% houses and 39.8% other dwellings.
-Home ownership in Reservoir was 32.1%, similar to Melbourne metro's figure.
-Dwellings were either mortgaged (30.2%) or rented (37.8%).
-The median monthly mortgage repayment in Reservoir was $1,986, lower than Melbourne metro's average of $2,000.
-The median weekly rent was $360, compared to Melbourne metro's $371.
-Nationally, Reservoir's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+This compares to Melbourne metro's 60.2% houses and 39.8% other dwellings.
+Home ownership in Reservoir was at 32.1%, similar to Melbourne metro, with mortgaged dwellings at 30.2% and rented ones at 37.8%.
+The median monthly mortgage repayment in the area was $1,986, below Melbourne metro's average of $2,000.
+Median weekly rent in Reservoir was recorded at $360, compared to Melbourne metro's $371.
+Nationally, Reservoir's mortgage repayments are higher than the Australian average of $1,863, while rents are less than the national figure of $375.

 Frequently Asked Questions - Housing